monishrainy/COMP34812/nli-rnn-model-card.md

 The following metrics were computed during evaluation:

     - Accuracy
+    - Macro Precision
+    - Macro Recall
+    - Macro F1-score
-    - Precision
+    - Weighted Precision
-    - Recall
+    - Weighted Recall
-    - F1-score
+    - Weighted F1-score

 Predicted probabilities were converted to binary labels using a **classification threshold of 0.5**.